The Mall at Rockingham Park: Internal design

 The center of the Mall at Rockingham Park is a circular walkway on both floors.
 In the center of this circle, there is a staircase to travel between floors.
 From this center, there are two major corridors at approximately a 140° angle.
-The longer corridor, which goes almost due north of the center, leads to Dick's Sporting Goods at the end, and the entrance to JCPenney partway along the corridor.
+The longer corridor, which goes almost due north of the center, leads to Dick's House of Sport at the end, and the entrance to JCPenney partway along the corridor.
 The shorter corridor leads southeast, with Macy's at the end of this corridor.
 The central circle also connects to a food court.

 Parking and surrounding roads

 Route 38 surrounds most of the Mall at Rockingham Park.
 From Route 38, there are several entrances.
 Exit 1 northbound on Interstate 93 has a ramp that provides quick access to the mall; southbound, Exit 1 also provides access, but it is not as direct.

 Between the mall and Route 38 to the east is a parking lot with two levels.
 The upper level provides access to all parts of the mall.
 A smaller parking lot on the southwest side of the mall leads to the southern half; there is another lot north of Dick's Sporting Goods and one east of Route 38 that was intended for the now-defunct racetrack.